yasminbarbieri-data/portifolio-dados/README.md

-# 👩‍💻 Portfólio de Dados — Yasmin Barbieri
+# 👩‍💻 Data Portfolio — Yasmin Barbieri

-Bem-vindo ao meu portfólio de projetos em análise de dados.
+Welcome to my data projects portfolio.

-## 🚀 Sobre mim
+## 🚀 About me
-Sou estudante de Análise de Dados em formação, com foco em desenvolver habilidades em Power BI, SQL, Python e Excel.
+I am a Data Science student focused on building skills in Data Engineering and Data Architecture.

-## 📊 Projetos
+## 📊 Projects

 ### 📌 Power BI
-- Dashboard de análise de vendas
+- Sales dashboard analysis
-- Análise de produtos por categoria
+- Product category analysis

-## 🛠️ Tecnologias
+## 🛠️ Technologies
 - Power BI
 - Excel
-- SQL (em aprendizado)
+- SQL (learning)
-- Python (em aprendizado)
+- Python (learning)

-## 🎯 Objetivo
+## 🎯 Goal
-Evoluir para atuar como Engenheira de Dados, desenvolvendo soluções orientadas a dados.
+To become a Data Engineer and, in the future, a Data Architect.